fatimazahraelaaziz/Stage__DigiUp/5) CI-CD Pipeline/README.md

 3) Uploading to Nexus : this stage upload the docker image built to the nexus docker registry
 4) stop previous containers stage : this stage consists on stoping the previous containers
 5) Docker Run stage :this stage runs the docker images
-6) Deploy on kubernetes stage: this stages consists on deploying the application to the cubernetes cluster. make sure to change the configs parameter by the file YAML of your application
+6) Deploy on kubernetes stage: this stages consists on deploying the application to the kubernetes cluster. make sure to change the configs parameter by the file YAML of your application

 click on apply then save